Use blonde specific products.

 Wash less often.

-Shampooing less is best for blonde.
+Shampooing less frequently is best for blonde hair.
 Bleached hair absorbs natural oils, decreasing the need for cleansing.

 Add a leave-in treatment.

-A serum like Cicaplasme Hair Serum will seal bleached hair, protecting it from heat and exposure to the elements.
+A serum like Cicaplasme Hair Serum will seal bleached hair, protecting it from heat and exposure to the elements, which causes brassy hair.

 Get regular trims.

-Blonde hair tends to be dry, so frequent cuts (every 4-6 weeks) will keep ends from splitting and maintain overall healthy hair.
+Colored hair tends to be dry, so frequent cuts (every 4-6 weeks) will keep ends from splitting and maintain overall healthy, shiny hair.

 Shield hair from the sun.